Ordisgroup/ordis-minutes-/README.md

 # ordis-minutes-
-A GitHub-native system for capturing: Minutes (ideas/insights) Decisions Actions Strategy notes
+A GitHub-native system for capturing: Minutes (ideas/insights), Decisions, Actions, Strategy and Notes